What is Managed Grazing?

 GrassWorks communicates via this web-site, fact sheets, presentations, the Grazing Guidebook, newsletters, the annual Grazing Conference, other agricultural conference and trade shows, field days and pasture walks.
 We link regional grazing networks in collaborative efforts to share resources and activities.

 GrassWorks partners with public agencies in delivering services, funding and programs.
 We have alliances with other groups including, farm groups, non-profits, consumer groups, environmental groups, education groups and businesses.
-Click here to view our 2013-2018 Strategic Plan.
+Take a look at our 2013-2018 Strategic Plan and our 2019-2025 Strategic Plan to learn more about our past efforts and future goals.

 Our Grazing Ambassadors Program connects Wisconsin farmers with non-farming communities in order to develop broad literacy about the practice and benefits of managed grazing.